 That seems to have been a logical question that was missed.

-So maybe this narrative that everybody he is beyond reproach.
+So maybe this narrative that everybody.

-He has beyond questioning.
+He is beyond questioning.

-Which is I've heard everybody say it.
+I've heard everybody say it.

-Apparently it's not true.
+Apparently, it's not true.

 Well, we're investigating the investigators.